This article will cover nine of the latest, greatest digital marketing trends of 2019

 As we’ve said, 2019 is going to be a year of instant gratification for consumers.
 Customer demands have skyrocketed, while attention spans have plummeted.
 Consumers want answers, services, and products quickly, and the marketing industry needs to keep pace.

 An example of the marketing industry addressing these consumer needs is the surge in chatbots.
 Robotic interaction provides customers with instant responses around the clock, while also reducing the strain on human staff.

 New technology is a trending theme.
 Voice search and its digital assistants are the talk of the town in the marketing industry, and visual search is no flash in the pan, either, with 36% of the world’s population using a smartphone, taking snaps at every other moment.

 And it’s not just new digital marketing trends that are characterising 2019.
 ‘Traditional’ digital marketing techniques are taking on new forms as well: Instagram has rolled out branded content ads, Google has highlighted micro-moments as the next hottest customer behaviour, and push notifications have abandoned apps to become web browsers’ latest necessity.

 If there’s one thing you should take away as a business owner, it’s that you should be focussing on personalised, conversational content using the latest and greatest technology and algorithms.
 Don’t have the time or resources to focus on your next marketing campaign?
 We can match your business with some the country’s leading Digital Marketing agencies.
-Simply fill in this form with a few details – it only takes a minute.
+Simply fill in this form with a few details – it only takes a minute and it’s free!